Cristal28/Pythonforeverybody/README.md

 10.  **Chapter Ten:** Tuples *(2 hours)*
 11.  **Graduation and work on independent program** *(2 hours)*
 12.  **Complete independent program** *(2 hours)*

+### Personal Timeline

+*Week*
+1. **Chapter One/ Chapter Two:** *(They are very similar material, as we're setting up for the course, so I combined both chapters)* We learned about why we program and how to set everything up so we can begin programming.
+I downloaded Python, Atom, and a text editor for this program.
+I got to get some hands on experience with the python editor/shell.
+It was a great introduction especially cause it featured the creator of the Python Language.